eclipse-ibeji/freyja/adapters/data/managed_subscribe_data_adapter/README.md

 # Managed Subscribe Data Adapter

 The Managed Subscribe Data Adapter interfaces with providers which support gRPC and utilize the [Managed Subscribe](https://github.com/eclipse-ibeji/ibeji/tree/main/samples/managed_subscribe) module in Ibeji.
 It acts as a consumer for digital twin providers.
 This adapter supports the `Managed Subscribe` operation as defined for the [Ibeji managed subscribe sample](https://github.com/eclipse-ibeji/ibeji/tree/main/samples/managed_subscribe).
-To use this adapter with other providers, those providers will need to support the same API(s) as the provider in that sample (see [Integrating with this ADapter](#integrating-with-this-adapter) for more information).
+To use this adapter with other providers, those providers will need to support the same API(s) as the provider in that sample (see [Integrating with this Adapter](#integrating-with-this-adapter) for more information).

 ## Configuration